Kayla advises clients navigating the complexities of Immigration Law.

-Prior to joining Fredrikson & Byron, Kayla aided Fredrikson’s Immigration Group as a legal clerk, served as a legal intern for the judges of the Bloomington Immigration Court, and worked as a research assistant at the University of Minnesota Law School, exploring the intersection of asylum and constitutional law in a global context.
+Prior to joining Fredrikson, Kayla aided the firm's Immigration Group as a legal clerk, served as a legal intern for the judges of the Bloomington Immigration Court, and worked as a research assistant at the University of Minnesota Law School, exploring the intersection of asylum and constitutional law in a global context.
 Kayla also gained hands-on experience and acumen as a student attorney in the James H. Binger Center for New Americans Federal Immigration Litigation Clinic, arguing cases before the Sixth and Eighth Circuit Courts of Appeals.

 Before joining the legal profession, Kayla worked in finance for a Fortune 200 company, supporting their marketing, sales, supply chain, corporate and global internal audit functions.
 This financial background allows Kayla to nimbly assist clients with financial complexities that may arise within their immigration case.

 Kayla and her team won the landmark case Jasso Arangure v.
 Whitaker in the Sixth Circuit.
 This precedential decision holds that the legal principle of res judicata applies in immigration courts.
 With this decision in place, the government cannot subject immigrants in the Sixth Circuit to relitigation of immigration issues once there has been a final decision on the merits.

 - University of Minnesota Law School, J.D., 2019, magna cum laude